kartikkesbhat-2003/Mini-Projects/User Profile Card/README.md

 - **Author:** Kartik Kesbhat
 - **Role:** Developer

+## JavaScript Functions

+### `openModel()`

+'''javascrip
+function openModel() {
+    modal.classList.remove('hide-model');
+}
+'''

+This function is responsible for displaying the modal for sharing options.
+It removes the 'hide-model' class from the modal container, making it visible.

+### `closeModel()`

+'''javascript
+function closeModel() {
+    modal.classList.add('hide-model');
+}
+'''

+This function is responsible for hiding the modal for sharing options.
+It adds the 'hide-model' class to the modal container, making it invisible.

 ## Features

 - User profile card with a profile picture, name, and subtitle.